Time to read: 10 min

-Also called the “Ingress Protection” marking system, this system of evaluating electronics housings gives real meaning to the term “waterproof,” by giving real tests that must be passed at different levels.
-The system has two unrelated numbers following the IP: The first number indicates the level of dustproof-ness, while the second indicates how waterproof an enclosure is.
+The International Protection (IP) marking system is the generally accepted method for evaluating electronics housings that’s also called the Ingress Protection marking system.
+It gives concrete meaning to the term waterproof by using standardized tests that must be passed to achieve different levels of waterproofness.
+The system has two unrelated numbers following the IP: The first number indicates the level of dustproofness, while the second indicates waterproofness.

 For most applications, the lowest rating considered “water resistant” is IPx4.
 This describes many older watches and means that the interior parts will keep working after a splash of water, but any more water will be an issue.